PARASnagpal99/EventifyX/README.md

 6. A Typical Event consists of Information of an Event like Event Title , its category , Venue , Image , Start Date and End Date , (Details of Person who created that event) .

 ## TODO
-[ ] Create a Job Which automatically deletes the Events that have already happened at the End of the day .
+- [ ] Create a job that automatically deletes events that have already happened at the end of the day.
-[ ] Improve UI and Use Latest State management and Querying Tools .
+- [ ] Improve UI and use the latest state management and querying tools.
-[ ] Improve Add Friend and browse Activity Functionality .
+- [ ] Enhance functionality for adding friends and browsing activities.
-[ ] Add OTP verification for mail while logging in .
+- [ ] Implement OTP verification for email during login.
-[ ] Add unit Tests .
+- [ ] Add unit tests.

 ## High Level Design of Project